Get insider access

 Recording Light

-Though it's billed as a still-first camera, the Panasonic G9II is no slouch regarding video features, matching up in many ways to the more video-oriented Panasonic LUMIX GH6.
+Though it's billed as a still-first camera, the Panasonic G9II is no slouch when it comes to video features, matching up in many ways to the more video-oriented Panasonic LUMIX GH6.
 In addition to 4k (16:9) capture, the camera can record in C4k (17:9), 4.4k (4:3), 5.7k (17:9), and open gate 5.8k (4:3), which is great if you want more flexibility to crop into different aspect ratios.
 You can see sample test scene extracts for each of these below:

 There's also a wide range of 'Photo Style' picture profiles to choose from, including V-Log to capture a wider dynamic and tonal range for those who prefer to color grade their own footage.
 You can even apply these profiles to JPEG images in photo mode.
 That includes the new Leica Monochrome profile (sample snapshots here and here).